dgaydukov/cert-aws/sa/files/sa.md

     Both sqs standard & fifo support as event source for lambda. `BatchSize` - size of how many messages send to lambda, default 10, max standard sqs - 10k, fifo - 10
     With batch only 1 lambda is called to process all 10 messages.
 For fifo lambda scaled concurrently based on number of messageGroupId
     * direct invocation (`AWS::ApiGatewayV2::Integration`) - in this case you create invocation from other aws service like api gateway, and you also need to add permissions
+Lambda inside vpc:
+* lambda run in aws managed lambda service vpc.
+So you can always call it if you have internet access
+* you can attach lambda to your vpc, in this case vpc-to-vpc nat created (see `sa/files/images/lambda-vpc.png`), aws put shared ENI into your network, and from now on all egress lambda traffic goes through your vpc
+* that's why lambda inside vpc needs NAT to connect to internet.
+That's the reason that just lambda can call vpc lambda, but not vice versa
+* if you want your lambda to talk with private services in your vpc, you should attach it to your VPC (set `VpcConfig` in CF template).
+If your lambda need internet access you have to configure NAT for it
+* you can always call your lambda if you have internet access (even if lambda attached to private subnet you can still call it).
+You can also call lambda from private subnet by adding lambda vpc endpoint
+* so if you want to call your lambda only from within vpc, then you have to add lambda resource policy (just like s3, lambda support both iam & resource policy) with condition, that would allow calls only from within vpc

 ###### Step Functions
 Step Functions - visual tool that allows you to build complex logic based on lambda and EC2 calls.
 They can also help overcome lambda max 900sec execution time, by joining several lambdas into one execution flow.